 Sub-fund assets must not be pledged or charged in any other way, except for borrowing that does not exceed a certain proportion of the sub-fund assets.
-This limit does not apply to the acquisition of foreign currency by means of back-to-back loans.
+This limit does not apply to the acquisition of foreign currency by means of back-to-back loans counterparty risk.
+Received collateral is held in safekeeping by the Custodian of the sub-funds.